 According to the 2017 Washington County Live Well Report, 40% of Latino youth in the County are not graduating high school, and only slightly more than 10% of this population has obtained a graduate or professional degree.
 Given education is considered a major predictor of increased economic security and more positive health outcomes, these numbers are concerning.
 In addition, although more than 18% of the U.S. population is Latino, this group is greatly underrepresented in decision making roles in our society.
-Investing not only in early childhood education, but in adult programming, ensures that at-risk families will receive equitable opportunities for career readiness and socio-economic prosperity.
+Supporting early childhood education involves investing not only in early childhood education, but in adult programming, ensuring that at-risk families will receive equitable opportunities for career readiness and socio-economic prosperity.

 Adelante Mujeres (Women Rise Up) has set out to change those statistics and has proven successful in engaging the Latinx and immigrant community by providing educational resources and acting as a forum for community advocacy.
 The organization’s mission is to provide holistic education and empowerment opportunities to low-income Latina women and their families to ensure full participation and active leadership in the community.
 The non-profit is based in rural Forest Grove and provides direct services in Washington County, Oregon.